 - b.
 Identify a key learning task from your plans that provides students with opportunities to practice using the language function identified above.
 Identify the lesson in which the learning task occurs.
 (Give lesson day/number.) - c.
 Additional Language Demands.
-Given the language function and learning task identified above, describe the following associated language demands (written or oral) students need to understand and/or use: - Vocabulary - Plus at least one of the following: - Syntax - Discourse - d.
+Given the language function and learning task identified above, describe the following associated language demands (written or oral) students need to understand and/or use: - Vocabulary and/or key phrases - Plus at least one of the following: - Syntax - Discourse - d.
 Language Supports.
-Refer to your lesson plans and instructional materials as needed in your response to the prompt. - Identify and describe the planned instructional supports (during and/or prior to the learning task) to help students understand, develop, and use the identified language demands (language function, vocabulary, discourse, or syntax).
+Refer to your lesson plans and instructional materials as needed in your response to the prompt. - Identify and describe the planned instructional supports (during and/or prior to the learning task) to help students understand, develop, and use the identified language demands (function, vocabulary and/or key phrases, and syntax or discourse).